 Household hazardous waste (HHW) includes unwanted household products that are flammable, corrosive or explosive.
 They are unsafe to place in any kerbside bin.
 If not disposed of properly, HHW can be harmful to you, your pets or the environment.

 The WMRC offers a drop-off service for certain types of hazardous waste.
+You do not need to be a local or member council resident to take advantage of this free drop-off service.
 Container sizes and quantities up to 20kg or 20L per material type will be accepted free of charge, per person, per visit.
 Items not accepted by WMRC are outlined in the Materials Not Accepted by the WMRC table below.

 Accepted items include: